Basic orientation

 Essays & interviews

+This phase belongs mostly to the private and faith-based schools.
 Start both the student essays and the parent statements in October.
 Parent statements often come due in November.
 Interviews can land anywhere from October to January, sometimes after the application is in.
 The specifics your student noticed at events are the raw material for both, which is why the debrief habit pays off here.
+The SFUSD form has no essays or interviews, but there are two public exceptions: SOTA applicants spend these months preparing an audition, and Lowell asks for written answers on its December application and a proctored essay at school in January, read only for Band 2.

 Apply